Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V2.rst

 The Analog Out :ref:`Bricklet <primer_bricklets>` 2.0 can be used to extend the features of :ref:`Bricks <primer_bricks>` by the capability to generate voltages between 0V and 12V*.
+It is the successor of the :ref:`analog_out_bricklet` with a bigger output voltage range.
 The voltage can be configured directly in `Volt
 <https://en.wikipedia.org/wiki/Volt>`__ without any conversion.
 The device is equipped with a 12bit `Digital-to-Analog Converter (DAC)